TodWulff/Evermore-Chamber-Filter/README.md

 Optional mountings:

-On printer deck with the two units sitting along the sides of the bed"
+On printer deck with the two units sitting along the sides of the bed:

 ![https://i.imgur.com/EaD1NIT.jpeg](https://i.imgur.com/EaD1NIT.jpeg)